zackazicko/brandeis-strangers/VERCEL_DEPLOYMENT.md

 ### 3. Important Notes About Names

 - The `NEXT_PUBLIC_` prefix is **required** for any environment variables that need to be accessible in the browser
-- Do not use the `REACT_APP_` prefix for Vercel deployments
+- Do not include quotes around your values in the Vercel dashboard
-- All environment variables without the `NEXT_PUBLIC_` prefix will only be available server-side
+- Make sure to select all environments (Production, Preview, Development) for each variable

 ### 4. Redeploy Your Application